-Healthy High Protein Overnight Oats is a quick and easy meal prep breakfast recipe!
+Healthy High Protein Overnight Oats (with Vanilla Protein Powder) is a quick and easy meal prep breakfast recipe!

 This recipe is made with super simple ingredients!
 All you need is 5 main ingredients and then you can add on any toppings you desire.

 What can I put on top of overnight oats?

 - fruit of choice

 - cacao nibs

 - chia seeds